Near-death experience: Expectancy model

 Another psychological theory is called the expectancy model.
 It has been suggested that although these experiences could appear very real, they had actually been constructed in the mind, either consciously or subconsciously, in response to the stress of an encounter with death (or perceived encounter with death), and did not correspond to a real event.
 In a way, they are similar to wish-fulfillment: because someone thought they were about to die, they experienced certain things in accordance with what they expected or wanted to occur.
 Imagining a heavenly place was, in effect, a way for them to soothe themselves through the stress of knowing that they were close to death.
 Subjects use their own personal and cultural expectations to imagine a scenario that would protect them against an imminent threat to their lives.

-However, subjects' accounts often differed from their own "religious and personal expectations regarding death", which contradicts the hypothesis they may have imagined a scenario based on their cultural and personal background.
+Subjects' accounts often differed from their own "religious and personal expectations regarding death", which contradicts the hypothesis they may have imagined a scenario based on their cultural and personal background.
 Although the term NDE was first coined in 1975 and the experience first described then, recent descriptions of NDEs do not differ from those reported earlier than 1975.
 The only exception is the more frequent description of a tunnel.
 Hence, the fact that information about these experiences could be more easily obtained after 1975 had not influenced people's reports of the experiences.
 Another flaw of this model can be found in children's accounts of NDEs.
 These are similar to adults', despite children being less strongly affected by religious and cultural influences about death.